By Google

 Feature Gaps vs Competitors

-- Personal Vault for identity-verified security (available in Microsoft OneDrive)
+- Personal Vault security layer (available in Microsoft OneDrive but absent here)

 Key Takeaways